hmslima/sambahsacompletegrammar/sambahsa.md

 It can seem strange, but I started this grammar when I was in the beginning of my studies in the language, in my second or third week of learning, not when I already had a good mastering over sambahsa.
-I had two reasons to do that: the act of made a grammar demands a great responsibility, what boosted me in my studies, thanks to this work I could learn things more quickly, that was a very interesting exercise;
+I had two reasons to do that: the act of making a grammar demands a great responsibility, what boosted me in my studies, thanks to this work I could learn things more quickly, that was a very interesting exercise;
 the second reason is that the person who knows the first difficulties of